MosheBerman/MBCalendarKit/README.md

 You have two choices for showing a calendar using MBCalendarKit.

 1. You can show an instance of `CKCalendarView`.
-Use this if you want to manually manage your view hierarchy.
+Use this if you want to manually manage your view hierarchy or have a finer control over your calendar view.

         /*